keystonejs/keystone/.changeset/dirty-spies-cry.md

 '@keystonejs/fields': major
 ---

-Replaced `useCompiledBcrypt` option with `bcrypt` option which accepts an alternative implementation of bcrypt(such as the native `bcrypt` npm package)
+Replaced `useCompiledBcrypt` option with `bcrypt` option which accepts an alternative implementation of bcrypt(such as the native `bcrypt` npm package) in the password field type